shen-ee/Rush-Diving/index.md

 * Finished Grabbing Object Tutorial following: [**Link**](https://www.youtube.com/watch?v=sxvKGVDmYfY&t=61s)

 What are the challenges we are facing:
+* Do not know how to solve the problem of task division, considering that there is only one debugging equipment.

 What we are planning to do next: